ArduPilot/ardupilot_wiki/common/source/docs/common-powering-the-apm2.rst

 of any type.

 Power source problems are common and can be insidious and frustrating.
 Be meticulous.
-Any autopilot or flight controller is useless and potentially dangerous without good clean power source.
+Any autopilot or autopilot is useless and potentially dangerous without good clean power source.

 The picture below is of APM 2; but the concept is applicable to APM